Massachusetts General Hospital-Alfaisal University Child Mental Health Program

 This program is intended for professionals from different disciplines related to child mental health.
 This includes physicians, psychologists, social workers, licensed mental health counselors and nurses.

 By the end of this program, participants will be able to:

 - Identify the child in the context of the family and society.

 - Identify the basic pattern of child development and the factors that influence the development of psychopathology.

 - Apply a strengths based approach to child development that does not focus on the assignment of pathological labels.

 - 56.00 AMA PRA Category 1 Credit™

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of McLean Hospital and Massachusetts General Hospital.
 McLean Hospital is accredited by the ACCME to provide continuing medical education for physicians.

-McLean Hospital designates this live activity for a maximum of 56.00 AMA PRA Category 1 Credit™.
+McLean Hospital designates this Enduring activity for a maximum of 56.00 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.